DevStephen2005/Expense-Tracker-App-MERN/README.md

 - Admin Panel to View All Expenses and Audit Logs
 - CSV Export for Admins
 - Insight Charts using Recharts
-- Responsive UI with TailwindCSS / Material UI
+- Responsive UI with TailwindCSS
 - Toast Notifications for Feedback

 ---